Reading is good for you...

-Buy Chickenpox medication online from PocketPills with FREE prescription delivery and LOW dispensing fees.
+Buy medications to treat Chickenpox online in Canada from Pocketpills with FREE prescription delivery.
 Renew your Chickenpox prescription or schedule a consultation to receive a new prescription today!

 Chickenpox is a preventable illness caused by the varicella-zoster virus.
 It was very common before the varicella (chicken pox) vaccine was introduced.
 It is extremely contagious, but the rash that it produces is usually harmless and disappears on its own.

 While you can get chickenpox at any age, most cases occur before the age of 14.
 Anyone who's had the disease once is usually immune for life, although they can still get Shingles, a painful skin rash caused when the varicella-zoster virus becomes active again, even many years after they've had chickenpox.

 Chickenpox usually occurs during the school year; it is less common during the summer months.
 Since the introduction of the chickenpox vaccine, many children never get chickenpox.

 We manage your refills and get in touch with your doctors for prescription renewals so that you always have the medication you need.

 The varicella-zoster virus may be spread through the air when an infected person coughs or sneezes or by direct contact with the blisters (lesions) of someone infected with chickenpox or shingles.

 The risk of getting chickenpox is higher for people who have had contact with an infected person, are under 12 years old, have a weakened immune system, or who work or spend time in a school or daycare facility.